 What makes Canndescent different?

 There are actually three ways to grow cannabis: outdoor, in a greenhouse, and indoor.
-The reason indoor flower like Canndescent comes at such a premium is because we are creating a controlled growing environment where we meticulously care for the plant, which helps us create consistency and quality in our product.
+The reason indoor flower-like Canndescent comes at such a premium is that we are creating a controlled growing environment where we meticulously care for the plant, which helps us create consistency and quality in our product.

 By cultivating Canndescent indoors and measuring eight different environmental variables, we’re able to control how this plant is grown and therefore able to offer a more consistent experience.

 How do you know what product is right for you?